-Day 51: Emma Gee & Yuri Ichioka, ASian American Political Alliance & Coining “Asian American”, UCLA, California
+Day 51: Emma Gee & Yuri Ichioka, Asian American Political Alliance & Coining “Asian American”, UCLA, California

 📌APIA Every Day (51) - In 1968, graduate students Emma Gee and Yuji Ichioka from the University of California Berkeley founded the Asian American Political Alliance (AAPA) on campus.
 Their objective was to enhance the visibility of Asian descent activists amid the rise of civil rights advocacy groups such as Black Power, American Indian, and anti-war movements.
 The establishment of AAPA is believed to mark the first use of the term "Asian American."
 Before this, individuals of Asian descent primarily identified with specific ethnic subgroups, and the term "oriental" was commonly used, carrying racist connotations.
 Gee and Ichioka strategically coined "Asian American" to foster a broader and more inclusive identity, seeking increased visibility and effectiveness in political demonstrations.